stanleywalker1/digital_phone_fishbowl/README.md

 if your get the following error message: `ModuleNotFoundError: No module named 'flask_socketio'`, try typing the following command to install the module:
 `$ pip3 install flask-socketio`.

-#### On a mobile device
+#### On a mobile device - acting as the web-controlled smart light
-Make sure you are connected to the same network as the computer you are running the web-server.
-Turn your brightness and volume to full.
-In your phone settings, set the screen to never shut off or lock.
-On the phone browser, navigate to whatever ip address is printed out in the console.
+Make sure you are connected to the same wifi network as the computer you are running the web-server.
+In your phone settings, turn your brightness and volume to full and set the screen to never shut off or lock.
+On the phone browser, navigate to whatever IP address is printed out in the console.
 In this case, that would be `http://[yourIPaddress]:5000`.

 There should be two buttons.
-Selecting tinkerbell should full screen the webpage and fade out the buttons.
+Selecting tinkerbell should full-screen the webpage and fade out the buttons.

 ![mobile screen](/imgs/phone1.png)

-#### On a computer
+#### On a computer - acting as the controller
 Navigate to the ip address shown in terminal `http://[yourIPaddress]:5000` or if using the same computer as the web-server `http://localhost:5000`.

 Select [Jane Wren](https://en.wikipedia.org/wiki/Tinker_Bell#On_stage) for the controller.